Asmahosniiii/Asmahosniiii/README.md

 ![](https://github.com/Asmahosniiii/Asmahosniiii/blob/main/header.png)
-# Asma Hosni | Data Analyst
+# Asma Hosni | Data Analyst |  Turning complex data sets into valuable insights

 Hello everyone!👋

-I'm Asma, a Data Analyst; I use the following softwares:
+As a data analysis enthusiast, I’m always looking for opportunities to apply my skills to real-world problems.

-PYTHON
+ I am experienced in data visualization techniques and tools;

-SQL
+ I use data visualization to bring the numbers to life and share the insights with others, I create interactive dashboards and reports using tools like Tableau, Power BI, and Excel. histograms, Bar charts, line charts, scatter plots, and heat maps are some of the visualization types I have designed.

-MICROSOFT POWER BI
+I rely on are regression analysis, hypothesis testing, and data mining.
+These techniques allow me to uncover insights and predict outcomes from data.

-TABLEAU
+I am highly organized, with great attention to detail, flexible, a fast learner and enthusiastic about learning new things.

-I am highly organized, with great attention to detail, flexible, a fast learner, enthusiastic about learning new things.
+I hope this glimpse into my world of data analysis has sparked your interest in the potential that data holds.
+The future is data-driven, and I'm ready to dive in!

 Feel Free to contact me!